Domestic Violence Orders of Protection

 Can I get an injunction against harassment if I am a minor?

-Yes, however if you are a minor (under 18), you need your parent, legal guardian or the person who has legal custody of you to file for an injunction against harassment on your behalf.
+If you are a minor (under 18), you need your parent, legal guardian or the person who has legal custody of you to file for an injunction against harassment on your behalf.
 S/he will name themselves him/herself as the “plaintiff” and you as the person entitled to protection.1

 1 A.R.S. § 12-1809(A)